 Meadowsweet – Filipendula Ulmaria

 Meadowsweet can be found all over Europe as well as in Asia and North America.
-Meadowsweet is a perennial which grows to be over one meter tall (three feet).
+It is a perennial which grows to be over one meter tall (three feet).
 It has beautiful creamy-white flowers.
 The flowers have an absolutely lovely almond scent which is very pleasing indeed.

-If you have wet areas on your property meadowsweet would be a perfect herb to cultivate.
+If you have wet areas on your property, meadowsweet would be a perfect herb to cultivate.

 Meadowsweet has been a favored herb for centuries.
 The nickname “Queen of the Meadow” speaks for itself.

 Back in 1838 salicin was isolated from the salicylate compounds found in meadowsweet.
 Felix Hoffman from Germany found a way to synthesis it to make acetyl salicylic acid.

-Meadowsweet may be used to help stop diarrhea.
+This herbal tea may be used to help stop diarrhea.

-Meadowsweet tea is used to help fight headaches.
+The tea is used to help fight headaches.

-Meadowsweet tea may help ease the discomforts of rheumatism and arthritis.
+It may help ease the discomforts of rheumatism and arthritis.

 Meadowsweet is rich in Vitamin C, iron, calcium, and silica.

-Meadowsweet was a favored herb of Queen Elizabeth I of England.
+This was a favored herb of Queen Elizabeth I of England.
 She loved the sweet scent and insisted on having meadowsweet as a strewed herb in her bed chambers.

-Meadowsweet was one of the three most scared herbs of the Druids.
+It was one of the three most scared herbs of the Druids.
 The other two were water mint (Mentha Aquatica) and vervain (Verbena Officinalis).

 Meadowsweet has a long history of being associated with romance.
 In earlier times it was not uncommon to use meadowsweet in wreaths for the bride.
 It was also used scattered at weddings.
-For this reason meadowsweet also had the nickname “bridewort”.
+For this reason it also had the nickname “bridewort”.